-Progress, plans, problems (PPP) is a management technique for recurring (daily, weekly or monthly) status reporting.
-A person reports 3-5 achievements, goals and challenges from the reporting period.
-It is used in organizations in situations like employee to manager, team member to team or CEO to board, investors and advisors reporting.
+Progress, Plans, Problems (PPP) is a management technique for recurring (daily, weekly, or monthly) status reporting.
+Basically, someone reports 3-5 achievements, goals, and challenges from the reporting period.
+It is used in environments like employee to manager, team member to team, or CEO to board.

-Progress is your accomplishments, finished items and closed tasks for the period ending.
+Progress is your accomplishments and finished items.
 What have you done?

 Problems are items you can't finish.
-Quite often problems need help from someone else, not just you.
-The reasons can be waiting behind other team members, external factors or just unexpected happenings.
+Problems are often when you need help from others.
+The reasons can be waiting behind other team members, external factors, or just unexpected happenings.
 Any problems you are facing?

 PPP reports communicate three essential facts about a project: progress, problems and plans.
 There are both informal and informative.